Bearwallow Mountain Trail – A Family-Fun Hike with a View

-The 2 mile roundtrip Bearwallow Mountain trail is a crowd favorite for locals in the Asheville area.
+The 2-mile roundtrip Bearwallow Mountain trail is a crowd favorite for locals in the Asheville area.

-About Bearwallow Trail
+Bearwallow Trail Quick Facts

 Trailhead location: Bearwallow Mountain Road